jonaslu/ain/README.md

 [https://github.com/jonaslu/ain/releases](https://github.com/jonaslu/ain/releases)

 # Quick start
 Ain comes with a built in basic template that you can use as a starting point.
+Ain also checks what backends (that's [curl](https://curl.se/), [wget](https://www.gnu.org/software/wget/) or [httpie](https://httpie.io/)) are available on your system and inserts them into the [Backend] section of the generated template.

 Run:
 ```
-ain -e basic_template.ain
+ain -b basic_template.ain
 ```

+This will output a starter-template to the file basic_template.
-The basic template calls GET on localhost using curl.
+The basic template uses a common scenario of calling GET on localhost with the Content-Type: application/json.

 Run the generated template by specifying a PORT environment variable:
 ```
 PORT=8080 ain basic_template.ain